 Related Reading: The Most Stylish Coolers for Summer

 Once you’ve got all your gear in order, there are still the actual ingredients to gather—and chances are, meat will be on the menu.
 If so, you’ll want to pick the best cuts you possibly can, and these mail-order meat companies can help.
-See our round-up of The Best Meat Delivery and Butcher Subscription Services.
+See our round-up of The Best Meat Delivery and Butcher Subscription Services on CNET.

 Even the greatest steak (or portobello mushroom) will benefit from the right marinade.
 If you need a shortcut, there are several store-bought options worth using.
 See our picks for The Best Marinades You Can Buy for Steak, Chicken, Pork, and More.